Anchorsify/Anchorsify.github.io/_projects/JutsuRules.md

 ###### Fire (Katon)
 If you ever find yourself completely submerged in water, Katon jutsu won't work.

+Most Katon ninjutsu list ".extra" or ".open" in their damage entries.
+These are old shorthand to notate exploding damage dice: .extra allows for a single explosion (or additional damage die to be rolled) if any of the original dice roll that number or higher; .open allows for *any* number of additional explosions (or additional damage die to be rolled) if any of the original dice roll that number or higher, until they stop doing so.

 ###### Lightning (Raiton)
 Nothing out of the ordinary here!
 This is chakra-based electricity, not real electricity, so it has no special ability to, say, electrocute everyone in contact with water, or anything like that.